kubernetes/kubernetes/docs/kubectl-config-set-context.md

 ## kubectl config set-context

-Sets a context entry in .kubeconfig
+Sets a context entry in kubeconfig

 ### Synopsis

-Sets a context entry in .kubeconfig
+Sets a context entry in kubeconfig
 Specifying a name that already exists will merge new fields on top of existing values for those fields.

 ```